Advanced-Computer-Lab-2022/Teen-Titans/README.md

 ## Coding style
 This project is divided into two main parts, frontend and backend.
 Our backend is divided into routes,controllers and models.
-While the frontend consists of several components and pages
+While the frontend is a react app which consists of several components and pages

 ## Screenshots
 - Login page